KylesCorner/CSCI460/tools/README.md

 ## Grub Menu(Fixed)
 `grub-menu.sh` is Ahn's script from the [programming assignment](https://canvas.umt.edu/courses/18301/assignments/228633).
 I fixed the syntax errors.
-The script doesn't actually affect grub in any way.
-It just views the configuration file with a pretty menu, with no way to change anything.
+The script doesn't actually affect grub in anyway.
+It just views the configuration file with a pretty menu with no way to change anything.
 Requires sudo permission.
 ### Installation
 Paste this into your terminal.